 All teachers will be willing to discuss their subject with you.
-You have a weekly careers class and should also discuss your options with your Careers teacher.
 It is wise to discuss your ability in a particular subject with your own subject teacher.
 If you require further information, or the subject is one you have not done before, then you might approach the teacher listed below for that particular subject.